Encoding Tips

 3. Set rate control to 1-pass Constant Bit Rate (CBR).
 So no Variable Bit Rate, no Multipass.
 YouTube transcoders prefer CBR.

 4. Set key frames to every 30 frames or less.
 The more key frames the more information your video will have.
 YouTube transcoders loves keyframes.
-I usually set key frames every 15 frames in my high motion videos, however keep an eye on the file size.
+I usually set key frames every 15 frames

 5. Set data rate to 10000 kbps or more, depending on the running length of your video.
 Again keep an eye on the file size.